-When a parent or other close relative has passed away a short time before your wedding, you want to find a way to include them in the ceremony and remember them without diminishing the joyous tone of the wedding.
+When a parent or other close relative has passed away a short time before your wedding, you want to find a way to remember them in the ceremony without diminishing the joyous tone.
 Figuring out how to do that can be a challenge.
 Most of all, you want to honor your beloved relative who cannot be with you but is in your heart on your wedding day.

 Small Ways to Remember

 Any one of several nods to those whom you love who are deceased lets all your guests know just how much you miss them on your special day and how much they mean to you.
 Here are a few ideas:

 - Set up a special small table at the wedding reception with a flower arrangement and a card saying “In memory of those loved ones who are not with us today” or more specifically, “In memory of Martina Jensen, mother of the bride.”
 You could also put a picture of the bride or groom with the deceased person you are honoring.